 Cerebral palsy is a neurological disorder that affects a child’s muscles and motor skills.
 In many cases, cerebral palsy is a genetic disorder.
-Unfortunately, many children develop cerebral palsy during or soon after being born because of a preventable error.
-When a child suffers brain damage during delivery, they could develop cerebral palsy.
-If medical malpractice is to blame, the negligent healthcare provider or facility should be held liable.
+Unfortunately, many children develop cerebral palsy during or after birth because of preventable errors.

 A brain hemorrhage occurs when there is abnormal bleeding in the brain.
 Usually caused by a ruptured blood vessel, a hemorrhage could happen naturally or because of the negligent conduct of the treating doctor.
-When the bleeding results in pressure that damages the brain, cerebral palsy could develop.
+Cerebral palsy could develop when the bleeding results in pressure that damages the brain.

 The skull surrounding an infant’s head is soft and not fully formed.
 This is necessary to facilitate birth.
-However, it also means that the brain is subject to injury if the child experiences any trauma during the birthing process.
-In many cases, a doctor will injury a child when they apply excessive pressure with forceps or a vacuum extractor.
+However, it also means that the brain is subject to injury if the child experiences trauma during the birthing process.
+Doctors often injure children by applying excessive pressure with forceps or a vacuum extractor.
 Any brain damage could cause cerebral palsy.

 Infections in Mothers or Newborns